-PIT requires Java 5 or above and either JUnit or TestNG to be on the classpath.
+Since release 1.4.0 PIT requires Java 8 or above, earlier releases require Java 5.
+Either JUnit or TestNG must be on the classpath.

 TestNG support in PIT is quite new.
 PIT is built and tested against TestNG 6.1.1, it may work with earlier and later versions but this has not yet been tested.